 For the explanation and an example of how rule taxa are applied to results, see §3.24.8.

-optionalTaxonReferences
+optionalTaxa

-If a reportingDescriptor object represents a rule, it MAY contain a property named optionalTaxonReferences whose value is an array of unique (§3.7.2) reportingDescriptorReference objects (§3.45) each of which declares a taxon into which results which violates the rule described by this reportingDescriptor object MAY optionally fall.
-Otherwise, optionalTaxonReferences SHALL be absent.
+If a reportingDescriptor object represents a rule, it MAY contain a property named optionalTaxa whose value is an array of unique (§3.7.2) reportingDescriptorReference objects (§3.45) each of which declares a taxon into which results which violates the rule described by this reportingDescriptor object MAY optionally fall.
+Otherwise, optionalTaxa SHALL be absent.

 A rule MAY fall into multiple taxa from multiple taxonomies.